 Have your committee sign your dissertation’s acceptance page and abstract, which are required sections of your dissertation.
-Learn more about acceptance pages and abstracts »
+Learn more about acceptance page and abstracts »

-In case your committee should insist on extensive revisions before giving its full approval, your dissertation chairperson will probably hold on to the acceptance page until you fulfill the committee’s recommendations.
+In case your committee should insist on extensive revisions before giving its full approval, your dissertation chairperson will probably hold on to the acceptance page and abstract until you fulfill the committee’s recommendations.

 Students are rarely required to go through a second oral examination.